beku/Argyll-Releases/icc/Readme.txt

    * Attempts to be platform neutral, and flexibility in its use of system file and memory sub-systems.
    * Loads Tag Types on demand to conserve memory space.

-Changes from V2.11

-Many changes have been made to support ArgyllCMS.
-A double memory free bug when iccdump'ing a profile that has duplicate tags has been fixed.

 Package contents: